 3. Engage in bundling

-Another form discount, bundling refers to bringing all of one’s insurance-related business to a single company.
+Another form of discount, bundling, refers to bringing all of one’s insurance-related business to a single company.
 If homeowners insurance, car insurance, and business insurance are all covered by the same company, then the organization will usually grant a collective reduction in cost as compensation.

 4. Select a higher deductible